 They passed the USS Maine Monument.

 “I don’t want greasers in my face.”

-They walked out of the park under a quarter moon, crossing Columbus Circle and strolling down 9th Avenue.
-At 56th St. they turned towards the river, stopping in front of a four-floor walk-up with a twin set of fire escapes bolted to the front of the flat face of the brick building.
+They walked out of the park under a quarter moon, crossing Columbus Circle and strolling down Ninth Avenue.
+At West 56th Street they turned towards the river, stopping in front of a four-floor walk-up with a twin set of fire escapes bolted to the front of the flat face of the brick building.

 “Anyway, maybe it will do them some good,” said Stan, fitting his key into the door lock.
 “Not everyone is as nice as I am.
 Someday somebody will go ballistic on them.”

 “Like a rocket, a missile that goes haywire.”

 “Oh,” she said, as they took the stairs up to the fourth floor.
 “We forgot our pastry.”

 At the door of the apartment Stan fitted his key into the lock, opened the door, reached for the light switch, and let Vicki go around him as he did.
 In the shadow of the back of the front room there was a low menacing growl and a sudden movement.
 It was Mr. Moto.
 He crossed the room fast.
 He lunged at Vicki’s lead leg as she stepped across the threshold.